nicole-a-moore/velocities-of-variability/README.md

 # velocities-of-variability

-Link to download GCM models used in these scripts:
+Unfortunately, GCMs are really large and can't be stored here easily.
+In order to use these scripts, first download the GCM files here:
   - [CMIP5 project data](https://esgf-node.llnl.gov/search/cmip5/)
-      - You must create an account first to be able to access the GCM model oputput (top right corner)
+      *You must create an account first to be able to access the GCM model oputput (top right corner)

 Figures created in these scripts live [here](https://github.com/nicole-a-moore/velocities-of-variability/tree/master/figures).